verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --clk <signal-name>

-   With :vlopt:`--clk`, the specified signal-name is taken as a root clock into the model; Verilator will mark the signal as clocker and propagate the clocker attribute automatically to other signals downstream in that clock tree.
+   With :vlopt:`--clk`, the specified signal is marked as a clock signal.

    The provided signal-name is specified using a RTL hierarchy path.
 For example, v.foo.bar.
 If the signal is the input to top-module, then